Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Experimental Setup

 \subsection{Readout Mode}

 The detector offers a large range of possible readout schemes thanks to its versatile addressing topology [\citenum{10.1117/12.2063524}].
-In Global Shutter mode, one must invoke the in-pixel (analog) CDS processor to avoid having a full frame time between measuring baseline (post reset) level and signal.
-This uses switched capacitors that introduce additional noise (when reset).
-To avoid this additional noise source, all performance measurements reported here we have used Rolling Shutter (line by line reset) and digital CDS.
+In True Global Shutter mode, one must read out a whole frame after Global Reset to acquire baseline pixels and then digitally subtract a newly acquired image after Global Charge Transfer.
+This frame-wise digital CDS suffers from the long time interval between frame acquisitions, and thus is susceptible to low frequency noise (offset drift).
+An alternative is to record a single image then subtract the average of many dark frames to remove offset patterns.
+While the averaged reference frame is less noisy, it fails to remove $\sim12 \elec$ of $kTC$ noise.
+To avoid these additional noise sources, all performance measurements reported here have used Rolling Shutter (line by line reset) and line-wise digital CDS.

 Rolling Reset is widely used in CMOS detectors.
 Light is accumulating at all times, so the transfer of charge from photodiodes to their sense nodes, defines both the end of one exposure and start of the next.
 Each line is addressed sequentially.
 The sense nodes for all pixels in one line are reset concurrently.
-In our "line-wise digital CDS scheme", baseline samples are digitized sequentially for the entire line, then charge is transferred from photodiodes to all sense nodes concurrently for the same line.
-The resulting signal levels for each pixel are digitized sequentially.
-The process then repeats for the next line.
+In our "line-wise digital CDS" scheme, baseline samples are digitized sequentially for the entire line, then charge is transferred from photodiodes to all sense nodes concurrently for the same line.
+The resulting signal levels for each pixel in the line are then digitized sequentially.
+The process repeats for the next line.
 The difference between the baseline and signal samples is calculated in the host computer post-facto.
 1.5 s is required to scan a frame with 2048 lines at 700 kpix/s, with 16 channels being read in parallel each servicing a block of 256 columns.

 The 1.5 s frame time results in a small skew in exposure start times across the image area but this has negligible effect in the long exposures anticipated in our application.
 When acquiring a sequence of frames there is a 1.5 s overhead to reset the pixels at start of sequence (e.g. after telescope slew) but no dead time between frames within a sequence.
 Table~\ref{tab:ClassicRollingResetSequence} and Figure~\ref{Fig:DiagramClassicRollingReset} describe a multi-frame sequence for a hypothetical $4\,\times4\,\mathrm{pixel}$ array.